-Use of Machine Learning in Program Analysis Several machine learning techniques have been used for various problems in program analysis.
-Researchers noticed that many machine learning techniques share the same goal as program abstraction techniques, namely, to generalise from concrete cases, and they tried these machine learning techniques to obtain sophisticated candidate invariants or specifications from concrete test examples [17, 24-28].
-Another application of machine learning techniques is to encode soft constraints about program specifications in terms of a probabilistic model, and to infer a highly likely specification of a given program by performing a probabilistic inference on the model [2, 11, 13, 22].
-In particular, Raychev et al.'s JSNice [22] uses a probabilistic model for describing type constraints and naming convention of JavaScript programs, which guides their cleaning process of messy JavaScript programs and is learnt from an existing codebase.
-Finally, machine learning techniques have also been used to mine correct API usage from a large codebase and to synthesize code snippets using such APIs automatically [14, 23].
+Use of Machine Learning in Program Analysis.
+Several machine learning techniques have been used for various problems in program analysis.
+Researchers noticed that many machine learning techniques share the same goal as program abstraction techniques, namely, to generalise from concrete cases, and they tried these machine learning techniques to obtain sophisticated candidate invariants or specifications from concrete test examples [21, 29, 30, 32-34].
+Another application of machine learning techniques is to encode soft constraints about program specifications in terms of a probabilistic model, and to infer a highly likely specification of a given program by performing a probabilistic inference on the model [2, 14, 16, 27].
+In particular, Raychev et al.'s JSNice [27] uses a probabilistic model for describing type constraints and naming convention of JavaScript programs, which guides their cleaning process of messy JavaScript programs and is learnt from an existing codebase.
+Finally, machine learning techniques have also been used to mine correct API usage from a large codebase and to synthesize code snippets using such APIs automatically [17, 28].

 Our aim is different from those of the above works.
 We aim to improve a program analysis using machine learning techniques, but our objective is not to find sophisticated invariants or specifications of a given program using these techniques.
 Rather it is to find a strategy for searching for such invariants.
 Notice that once this strategy is learnt automatically from an existing codebase, it is applied to multiple different programs.
-In the invariant-generation application, on the other hand, learning happens whenever a program is analysed.
-Our work identifies a new challenging optimisation problem related to learning such a strategy, and shows the benefits of Bayesian optimisation for solving this problem.
+In the invariant-generation application, on the other hand, learning happens whenever a program is analyzed.
+Our work identifies a new challenging optimization problem related to learning such a strategy, and shows the benefits of Bayesian optimization for solving this problem.

-Application of Bayesian Optimisation To the best of our knowledge, our work is the first application of Bayesian optimisation to static program analysis.
-Bayesian optimisation is a powerful optimisation technique that has been successfully applied to solve a wide range of problems such as automatic algorithm configuration [10], hyperparameter optimisation of machine learning algorithms [30], planning, sensor placement, and intelligent user interface [3].
-In this work, we use Bayesian optimisation to find optimal parameters for adapting program analysis.
+Application of Bayesian Optimization.
+To the best of our knowledge, our work is the first application of Bayesian optimization to static program analysis.
+Bayesian optimization is a powerful optimization technique that has been successfully applied to solve a wide range of problems such as automatic algorithm configuration [13], hyperparameter optimization of machine learning algorithms [36], planning, sensor placement, and intelligent user interface [3].
+In this work, we use Bayesian optimization to find optimal parameters for adapting program analysis.